Our Vision

 2023

-Plans for Six New Schools, 3 Teachers’ Cottages and Our 7th Medical Clinic
+Seven New Schools, 5 New Teachers’ Cottages and our 7th Medical Clinic

 2022